 Prerequisite: Geology 115, 130, or 205 or permission of the instructor

 An examination of global tectonics and the response of rocks to stress at all scales, with an emphasis on an understanding of the relationship of structural geology to tectonic theory.
 This includes a systematic study of folds, faults, joints, foliations, and lineations from which the geometric relationships and deformational history of the earth’s crust can be deduced.
-Lecture/laboratory/required weekend field trips.
+Lecture/laboratory/.
+Weekend field trips are required.
 [W] Prerequisite: Any 100-level geology course.
 Geology 215 (or concurrent) recommended

 An organismal and systems approach to the study of the marine and terrestrial fossil record.
 The course focuses on diversification and extinction of biotas in the context of the environmental history of Earth.
 Lecture, weekly laboratory, and one weekend field trip.

 Prerequisite: Any college level Geology or any Biology course

 An introduction to the chemical and thermodynamic principles and processes that control geological phenomena both at the earth’s surface and deep within the earth.
 Consideration of solid-earth equilibria (igneous, metamorphic, sedimentary, and weathering reactions), isotope geochemistry oxidation-reduction, natural aqueous solutions, and solid-aqueous equilibria.
 Lecture/problem-solving.

 Prerequisite: Geology 200 and elementary calculus, or permission of instructor